slamora/brackets-wiki/File-System.md

 ##API##

+For a guide to converting from current Brackets file APIs to these new APIs, see [[File System API Migration]].

 ### FileSystemManager ###
 This is a singleton object for registering low-level file system implementations, and creating new `FileSystem` instances.
 Most code will never interact directly with this module.